-FCIC will issue the county revenue in the calendar year following the crop year insured.
-This revenue will be the official estimated yield published by the National Agricultural Statistics Service (NASS), multiplied by the harvest price.
-You will be paid if the county revenue falls below your trigger revenue.
-The amount of your payment per net insured acre will be calculated by subtracting the county revenue from the trigger revenue, dividing that quantity by the trigger revenue, and multiplying that result by your protection per acre for each net acre that you have insured.
+FCIC will issue the payment yield in the calendar year following the crop year insured.
+This yield will be the official estimated yield published by the National Agricultural Statistics Service (NASS).
+You will be paid if the payment yield falls below your trigger yield.
+The amount of your payment per net insured acre will be calculated by subtracting the payment yield from the trigger yield, dividing that quantity by the trigger yield, and multiplying that result by your protection per acre for each net acre that you have insured.

-To be eligible to participate in Group Risk Income Protection for any crop in any county, and to receive an indemnity thereunder, you must have an insurable interest in an insured crop that is planted in the county shown on the approved application.
+To be eligible to participate in the Group Risk Plan of Insurance for any crop in any county, and to receive an indemnity thereunder, you must have an insurable interest in an insured crop that is planted in the county shown on the approved application.
 The crop must be planted for harvest and be reported to us by the acreage reporting date.
-You may only purchase coverage under Group Risk Income Protection on your net acres of the insured crop.
+You may only purchase coverage under the Group Risk Plan of Insurance on your net acres of the insured crop.

 The insurance contract shall become effective upon the acceptance by us of a duly executed application for insurance on our form.
 Acceptance occurs when we issue a Summary of Protection to you.
-The policy shall consist of the accepted application, Group Risk Income Protection Common Policy Basic Provisions, Crop Provisions, Special Provisions, Actuarial Table, and any amendments, endorsements, or options.
+The policy shall consist of the accepted application, Group Risk Plan of Insurance Common Policy Basic Provisions, Crop Provisions, Special Provisions, actuarial documents, and any amendments, endorsements, or options.